Odjit/KindredSchematics/README.md

 - `.build settings`
   - Shows the current settings for the `.build` commands — current heart, and what doors/chests will be placed as.

+- `.build teleporters`
+  - Makes all teleporters able to traverse any distance across the world (WIP not optimal how it works currently)

 ### Palette Commands